iannisdezwart/ffs/README.md

-# Fabulous Fabrication System: The C/C++ package manager we've all been waiting for.
+# Fabulous Fabrication System: The C/C++ package manager and build tool we've all been waiting for.

 Building C/C++ software from source and managing dependencies is a huge hassle.
 Why can't we have something simple and easy to use?
-Something like NodeJS's package manager (NPM), Ruby's Gem or Python's pip?
+Something like JavaScript's NPM, Ruby's Gem or Python's pip?
 Well, wait no longer.
 FFS is the package manager we've all been waiting for, for way too long.

 ## Installation